ghaBBster/ghaBBster.github.io/about.md

-# IT Systems & Security Professional Portfolio
+# IT Systems & Security Professional

 > Transforming digital infrastructure with expertise in cybersecurity, system administration, and innovative solutions

 ---

-## 👨‍💻 About Me
+## About

 **Experienced IT professional** with a strong background in cybersecurity and systems administration.
 I specialize in vulnerability assessment, security monitoring, and implementing robust IT infrastructure solutions.

-With hands-on experience in SIEM tools, penetration testing, and endpoint protection, I bring a **security-first approach** to system administration.
+With hands-on experience in SIEM tools, penetration testing, and endpoint protection, I bring a security-first approach to system administration.
 My goal is to build resilient IT environments that protect organizations while enabling productivity.

-I'm passionate about continuous learning, automation, and mentoring the next generation of IT professionals.
+I am passionate about continuous learning, automation, and mentoring the next generation of IT professionals.
 Currently seeking opportunities to leverage my cybersecurity expertise in comprehensive systems administration roles.

 ---

-## 🛠️ Technical Skills
+## Technical Skills

-### 🔒 Security & Monitoring
+### Security & Monitoring
 - SIEM Tools (Splunk)
 - Vulnerability Assessment
 - Penetration Testing